Parade: Parade float

-The parade float got its name because the first floats were decorated barges that were towed along the canals with ropes held by parade marchers on the shore.
+The name parade float has sometimes been attributed to the first floats, which were decorated barges that were towed along the canals with ropes held by parade marchers on the shore.
 Floats were occasionally propelled from within by concealed oarsmen, but the practice was abandoned because of the high incidence of drowning when the lightweight and unstable frames capsized.
 Strikingly, among the first uses of grounded floats—towed by horses—was a ceremony in memory of recently drowned parade oarsmen.
 Today, parade floats are traditionally pulled by motor vehicles or are powered themselves.

 Parade grand marshals

 Multiple grand marshals may often be designated for an iteration of the parade, and may or may not be in actual attendance due to circumstances (including death).
 A community grand marshal or other designations may be selected alongside a grand marshal to lead the front or other parts of the parade.

 Aircraft and boats

 Since the advent of such technology, it became possible for aircraft and boats to parade.
 A flypast is an aerial parade of anything from one to dozens of aircraft, both in commercial context at airshows and also to mark important dates, such as national days or significant anniversaries.
 They are particularly common in the United Kingdom, where they are often associated with Royal occasions.
 Similarly, for ships, there may be a sail-past of, e.g., tall ships (as was seen during Trafalgar 200) or other sailing vessels as during the celebrations of the 60th anniversary of World War II.